 As a carbonate petrologist, I employ a wide variety of analytical instruments and scientific approaches to study the genesis of sedimentary carbonates.
 More specifically, nearly all of my projects aim to tackle fundamental scientific questions about the timing, environments, and processes responsible for dolomitization and calcitization of carbonate sediments.
+This work has broad implications for deep time geochemical proxy records and a wide range of industries.
 I conduct my research in the field and in the laboratory.
 The work requires a holistic and integrative approach that I have developed during my training in graduate school (Michigan State University 2000-2005), experiences as an industry researcher (ExxonMobil Upstream Research 2005-2011), as a university academic (2011-present), and as a journal reviewer and editor (Journal of Sedimentary Research 2015-present).
 I really enjoy my profession, especially working in collaboration with talented graduate and undergraduate students toward their goal of conducting impactful scientific research.

 My approach to mentoring and training is student centered, and focused on producing graduates that are competitive in the professional world.
 This means that students are expected to work with me to develop a unique thesis project.
 They are expected to use and integrate various geological datasets, learn the theory and operation of a variety of analytical instruments, and work independently.
 I ask students to take ownership of their projects, to seek external funding to help support their efforts, and identify and pursue external collaborations so that they can connect to the broader scientific community.